Understanding Stonewalling in Couples’ Conflicts

 One of the Four Horsemen in relationships, according to Drs.
-John and Julie Gottman’s research, is stonewalling.
+John and Julie Gottman’s research is on stonewalling.
 The Four Horsemen, which include criticism, contempt, defensiveness, and stonewalling, are communication patterns that predict a relationship’s failure.
 This post will focus on stonewalling, why it happens and how to prevent it.

 Stonewalling is the act of withdrawing from communication and shutting down emotionally during a conflict.
 It can take many forms, such as tuning out, avoiding eye contact, giving short answers or simply saying nothing.
-When one partner stonewalls, it leaves the other partner feeling unheard, frustrated and alone, and this can cause significant damage to the health of a relationship.
+When one partner stonewalls, it leaves the other partner feeling unheard, frustrated and alone, and this damages the health of relationships.

 Drs.
 Gottmans believe stonewalling often happens when one partner feels emotionally overwhelmed or flooded.
 This emotional state can cause the individual to shut down, either physically or emotionally, to avoid further conflict.
 While stonewalling may provide temporary relief from an argument, it only hinders resolution and can cause more serious damage to the relationship.